NiklasEi/bevy_asset_loader/README.md

 ### A note on system ordering

 The loading state is organized in a private schedule that runs in a single system during the `Update` schedule.
-If you want to explicitly order against the system running the loading state, you can do so with the system set `LoadingStateSet`.
+If you want to explicitly order against the system running the loading state, you can do so with the exported system set `LoadingStateSet`.

 ## Failure state

-You can configure a failure state in case some asset in a collection fails to load by calling `on_failure_continue_to` with a state (see [`failure_state`](/bevy_asset_loader/examples/failure_state.rs) example).
+You can configure a failure state in case some asset in a collection fails to load by calling `on_failure_continue_to` with a state (see the [`failure_state.rs`](/bevy_asset_loader/examples/failure_state.rs) example).
 If no failure state is configured and some asset fails to load, your application will be stuck in the loading state.

-In most cases this happens, an asset file is missing or a certain file ending does not have a corresponding asset loader.
-In both of these cases the application log should help since Bevy prints warnings about those issues.
+In most cases of failed loading states, an asset file is missing or a certain asset does not have an asset loader registered.
+In both of these cases, the application log should help since Bevy prints warnings about those issues.

 ## Usage without a loading state

 Although the pattern of a loading state is quite nice (imo), you might have reasons not to use it.
-In this case `bevy_asset_loader` can still be helpful.
+In this case, `bevy_asset_loader` can still be helpful.
 Deriving `AssetCollection` on a resource can significantly reduce the boilerplate for managing assets.

 Asset collections loaded without a loading state do not support folders or dynamic assets, since these cannot instantly create handles that will eventually point to the loaded assets.